 ✔️ Create your account – This just requires your basic information, a profile photo and proof of identity.

 ✔️ Get a welcome kit – Once Postmates verifies you are a real person (and not a serial killer), they will send you a delivery bag and prepaid card in the mail that you will use for your deliveries.

 ✔️ Get the app, go online – Link your prepaid card to the Fleet app, then go online and start accepting delivery offers and get paid!

 While there are a lot of factors that will affect your exact pay, Postmates claims that “experienced couriers” can make up to $25 per hour.
-I wouldn’t expect to make quite that much, but this is certainly more lucrative than some other items on this list (like surveys).
+You probably shouldn’t expect to make quite that much, but this is certainly more lucrative than some other items on this list.

 And just like other delivery gigs, at the end of each delivery, you’ll be eligible to receive a tip.